Share your fruit with the community.

 Because our volunteer leaders arrive via cargo bike, unfortunately they can’t carry a ladder to the pick.
 If your tree is tall, please do your best to provide a ladder so volunteers can pick as much fruit as possible.
 If you don’t own one, we encourage you to borrow from a neighbour or the Toronto Tool Library.

-Sign into your profile on the portal to cancel or re-schedule your pick.
+If either you or the Pick Leader cancels the pick, it is your responsibility to indicate to us that you would like to reschedule.
+You must sign into your profile on the Portal to cancel or re-schedule your pick for a later date.
 Please do so at least 24 hours before your pick so we have time to notify the volunteer fruit pickers.

 Unfortunately, this does happen from time to time.
 With some fruits (especially cherries and berries), there’s a very short time window between them being ripe and them falling off the branches.
 Birds, squirrels, or raccoons may have also beaten us to the fruit.
-Whatever the case, please cancel your pick on this portal, and we’ll hope for better luck next season!
+Whatever the case, please cancel your pick on the Portal, and we’ll hope for better luck next season!